stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > Andy suggested sending out an email to all the artists working on Cardano related artworks.

-> New Mindflow requested a two day window to maximise the onboarding of more artists given the 6 week time-frame.
+> New Mindflow requested a two-day window to maximise the onboarding of more artists given the 6-week time-frame.
+> And allow them time to create new pieces.
+We can still leave the form up and contact artists again after this initial message.